Aaah, property investing.

 After a single consultation with us and acting on our advice, our new client successfully received a large lump sum insurance payment for the damage.
 Now the entire complex of 10 units has been refurbished externally with help from the proceeds of the claim and we’re close to filling all vacancies.

-We don’t share these stories to impress you, but to demonstrate that significant improvement is always possible, no matter how dire your situation, and to convince you that time invested in appointing the right manger, is time well spent indeed.
+We don’t share these stories to impress you, but to demonstrate that significant improvement is always possible, no matter how dire your situation, and to convince you that time invested in appointing the right manager, is time well spent indeed.

-Whether you’re self-managing your property right now, or are coming to terms with the fact that your existing manager is not up to the job, selecting the right management moving forward is key to reducing property related anxiety, reclaiming your time and ensuring your property is performing to its full potential.
+Whether you’re self-managing your property right now, or are coming to terms with the fact that your existing manager is not up to the job, selecting the right management moving forward is key to reducing property-related anxiety, reclaiming your time and ensuring your property is performing to its full potential.

 Appointing a Commercial Specialist